How Does Machine Learning Work? Like a Brain!

 Simple deep learning network

-In human terms this is like exam time.
+In human terms, this is like exam time.
 At school, we learn a lot of information and general concepts.
-To understand how much we actually know teacher prepares a set of questions we have not seen in study books.
+To understand how much we actually know, the teacher prepares a set of questions we have not seen in study books.
 Then we evaluate our brain and we know 9 of 10 questions are answered right.

-Teachers questions are what we call testing dataset.
-It is usually parted from training dataset before training (20% of provided pictures in our case).
+Teachers’ questions are what we call the testing dataset.
+It is usually parted from the training dataset before training (20% of provided pictures in our case).

-Accuracy is the number of images we answer right (in percents).
-What is important: we do not care how sure he was about his answer.
-We only care the final answers.
+Accuracy is the number of images we answer right (in percent).
+What is important: we do not care how sure he is about his answer.
+We only care about the final answers.

-Our computer models are limited with memory and computational power.
-We are fine with storage memory but short with super-fast memory accessible by processors.
+Our computer models are limited in memory and computational power.
+We are fine with storage memory but short with superfast memory accessible by processors.
 Power is limited by heat, technology, price etc.

 Bigger models can hold more information but take longer to train.
 This makes the AI development in 2017 focus on: